BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 Still a neat way to look at it, I suppose.

 # Dictionary Method: Page, Line, Letter?
-On the page #129 in which d'A mentions the "Diciontary Code Systems", which is what we'd call a "Book CIpher" he talks about a different way to utilize a book like the Dictionary to encipher text.
+On the page #129 in which d'A mentions the "Dictionary Code Systems", which is what we'd call a "Book Cipher" he talks about a different way to utilize a book like the Dictionary to encipher text.

 > One of the ways in which ordinary dictionaries can be used is first to agree on a certain edition...then to  only give the number of the page, and the number of the word down the page..
 > 100612 010417 129108